 Discover student finance

-All undergraduate and postgraduate student finance applications for 2023 to 2024 are now open!
+Undergraduate full-time student finance applications for the 2025 to 2026 academic year are open!

-If you qualify for an EU Tuition Fee Loan only, you should apply using the EU Student application form.
+If you qualify for Tuition fee only funding, you should apply using the Tuition Fee Loan application form.

 You can apply and manage your student finance account in Welsh as well as English.